yuval-beiser/algo-trading/AllCode.md

 crossind1 = true and crossind2 = False
 Then
 begin
+if crossind1 = true   and crossind2 = False then shortbuyingPower3 =2;
-buytocover Next Bar at Market;
+buytocover shortbuyingPower3 shares  Next Bar at Market;

 // Generate an intra-bar alert if alertsGenerated  > 0
 then begin
 if crossind1 = true   and crossind2 = False then shortbuyingPower3 =2;
 Alert(text(" model=RITMIC instrument=","NQ shares=",shortbuyingPower3 ,"-type=BOUGHT SHORT-", FormatDate("dd-MM-yyyy", DateToJulian(Date)), "EXIT ON BREAK EVEN"));
 alertsGenerated  =0;
-//rtPosition = 0;
+rtPosition = 0;
 end;
 end;